reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 Let us now look at a route where we will use a Enterprise Integration Pattern.

 Camel provides implementations for many of the [Enterprise Integration Patterns](https://www.enterpriseintegrationpatterns.com/patterns/messaging/toc.html) from the book by Gregor Hohpe and Bobby Woolf.
-Here is a snippet of the list of those patterns :
+Here is a snippet of the list of those patterns:

 ![EIP Snippet](/assets/img/posts/camel-spring/eip-snippet.png)